LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 > NUMBER AVERAGE READINGS PER DATAPOINT: 10
 ```

-The *MRPcli measure run* command is then called up for each individual magnet to execute a measurement.
+The *MRPcli measure ruxn* command is then called up for each individual magnet to execute a measurement.
 After each run, the *READING-NAME* parameter is filled with the id of the next magnet so that all measurements could be assigned to the physical magnets.